thumbnail_Logo_4_vectorized

 However, from May 2021, all foreigners who come to Serbia intending to work can apply for visa D, online via the eConsulate portal.

-5. How Long Does It Take To Get Issued a Temporary Residence In Serbia?
+How Long Does It Take To obtain a Temporary Residence or a Unified Permit In Serbia?

-Once you submit your application for the temporary residence permit, you do not need to “count” anymore the days of your tourist stay in Serbia.
+Once you submit your application for the temporary residence permit or the unified permit, you do not need to “count” anymore the days of your tourist stay in Serbia.
 In other words, while waiting for the decision of the Police Department you can legally stay in Serbia even if you exceed your tourist visit.

 Schengen regulations relate to the citizenship of the visitor.
 Therefore, if your country of citizenship is on the list of countries in the visa regime for Schengen, temporary residence in Serbia would not change your status and obligations in this matter.